GENERAL INFORMATION ON INDUSTRIAL DESIGNS IN CANADA

 In order for a design to be protected as an industrial design, it must be intended that the design will be applied in the manufacture of at least 50 copies of the functional article.
 Thus, if you design "one-of-a-kind" articles, where no two look exactly the same, you might be creating "artistic works" capable of copyright protection; however, your designs are not protectable as industrial designs.

-The colour of an article, in and of itself, cannot be protected.
+The colour of an article, in and of itself, cannot be protected by an industrial design registration.
 Nevertheless, the pattern created on an article by arranging contrasting colours in a certain pattern can be protected.
 Similarly, patterns created by variations in shading, or by the printing or application of some black and white pattern to a useful article, will be acceptable subject matter for an industrial design.

-In Canada, the registration of an industrial design gives the registered owner the exclusive right to prevent others from making, importing for the purpose of trade or business, selling, renting, or offering or exposing for sale or rent the article in respect of which the design was registered.
-The duration of this exclusive right is 10 years from the date of registration, but it is necessary to pay a renewal fee after the first five years of the registration in order to keep the registration in effect for the full 10 year period.
-These rights can be exploited by the creator, sold to another party, or licenced to another party, with a royalty being payable to the owner of the design registration.
+In Canada, the national registration of an industrial design gives the registered owner the exclusive right to prevent others from making, importing for the purpose of trade or business, selling, renting, or offering or exposing for sale or rent the article in respect of which the design was registered.
+The duration of this exclusive right is the greater of 10 years from the date of registration and 15 years from the filing date of the application for registration of the design, but it is necessary to pay a renewal fee after the first five years of the registration in order to keep the registration in effect for the full registration period.
+The registered design rights can be exploited by the creator, sold to another party, or licensed to another party, with a negotiated royalty being payable to the owner of the design registration.

-In order to obtain a registration for an industrial design, it is necessary to prepare and file an application, together with the government filing fee.
-An application for an industrial design typically consists of the following: bibliographic information about the proprietor of the design, an indication of what the functional article is to which the design is applied, a description of which features of the design are claimed as original in the application, and a series of formal drawings of the article showing the claimed design from all views.
+In order to obtain a registration for an industrial design, it is necessary to prepare and file an application and to pay the government filing fee.
+An application for an industrial design typically consists of the following: bibliographic information about the proprietor of the design, an indication of what the functional article is to which the design is applied and a series of formal drawings of the article showing the claimed design from all views.

 A confidentiality agreement is a simple contract between the party imparting the confidential information (the "discloser") and the party receiving the confidential information (the "disclosee"), wherein, in consideration for the disclosure of the confidential information which is the subject of the agreement, the disclosee agrees to retain in confidence the information disclosed.
 The consideration flowing to the disclosee for his promise of confidentiality is the opportunity to receive information which is not otherwise available, typically for the purpose of assessing the merits of same, with a view towards entering into a further agreement (such as, for example, a licence agreement) relating to the commercial exploitation of the confidential information for the mutual benefit of both parties.
 Thus, the purpose of the confidentiality agreement is to give the discloser (typically the creator) a remedy for breach of contract against those to whom he is most vulnerable until such time as his design registration(s) issue(s) or another more detailed contract (e.g., a licence agreement) is substituted for the confidentiality agreement.
 Remember, however, that the confidentiality agreement binds only those who are party to the agreement.